sahil-tah/RUN-tool-for-Linux/README.md

 > run <filename>
 ```

-You need not have to type the whole filename, type the initial of the filename, tab will handle the rest!
+You need not have to type the whole filename, type the initial letter and then tab will handle the rest ;)

-Have Fun. :)
+Have Fun!

 ## License